arismelachroinos/lscript/README.txt

 ----------------------What is this----------------------
 This is a script that automates many procedures about wifi penetration and hacking.
+I actually made it for fun for me just to save some time, but i don't mind publicing it.(my code is a mess,sorry)

 Features:
 ------You dont need to remember commands anymore!!------